tpdean93/Lawn_Manager/custom_components/lawn_manager/NOTIFICATIONS.md

 3. **Customize Timing**: Adjust notification times to match your schedule
 4. **Monitor Performance**: Check that notifications aren't too frequent or annoying
 5. **Seasonal Adjustments**: Consider different notification needs by season
+6. **Equipment Integration**: Use notifications to remind you to calculate rates before applications
+7. **Chemical Timing**: Combine weather alerts with chemical application reminders

 ## 🔄 Updates and Maintenance

 - **Blueprint Updates**: Re-import blueprints when new versions are available
 - **Sensor Changes**: Update blueprint configurations if sensor names change
 - **Seasonal Tuning**: Adjust thresholds based on your lawn's needs
+- **Equipment Updates**: Update notifications when adding new equipment

+## 🧪 Integration with Chemical Calculator

+The notifications work seamlessly with the new chemical calculation features:

+- **Rate Calculation Reminders**: Get notified when it's time to calculate mixing instructions
+- **Equipment Setup Alerts**: Reminders to configure equipment for accurate calculations
+- **Chemical Application Timing**: Combine weather alerts with rate calculation reminders
+- **Kitchen Measurements**: Notifications can include kitchen-friendly measurements

 ---